zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 ## Select a  Spring Boot Enabler

-Depending on your Spring Boot version, use the enabler that corresponds to your Spring Boot dependency:
+Add to your project build configuration a dependency on Spring Enabler version corresponding to the Spring Boot version, that you use for the whole project:
 - onboarding-enabler-spring-v1
 - onboarding-enabler-spring-v2